-Print of practical handbooks (~£2.50 each), scientific calculator (~£10)
+Print of practical handbooks (~£2.50 each), scientific calculator (~£10) If a student elects to undertake a project at an approved institution or an appropriate industrial concern additional costs may be incurred.

 Costs are indicative and may vary according to optional modules chosen and are subject to inflation and other price fluctuations.